KnowsCount/KcCSS/README.md

 Whilst being a responsive Framework, it is also easy to use.

-### Fast, as a lightning.
+### Fast, as lightning.

-The only 25KB-Sized CSS file is just gonna be so fast online.
+The only 24KB-Sized CSS file is just gonna be so fast online.

 ---